 Students who enter UCSB as transfer students will not be able to change to or add an engineering major, if not initially accepted into one.
-Students who began as freshmen who plan to enter an engineering major or to change from one engineering major to another will be expected to complete at least 30 units at UCSB before petitioning for a change of major and usually must satisfy the prerequisites of the prospective major.

-The College of Engineering will not accept students from the College of Creative Studies or the College of Letters and Science after they have completed

-105 units, regardless of their expected unit total at graduation.
-Students must be at or below 105 units at the time required change of major courses are completed.
+Students who began as freshmen who plan to enter an engineering major or to change from one engineering major to another will be expected to complete at least 30 units at UCSB before petitioning for a change of major.
+The College of Engineering will not approve students' change of major petitions (within the COE or from a different college at UCSB) after they have completed six regular quarters (not including summer), regardless of their expected total number of units accrued or total quarters completed at the time of graduation.
+Students may be in their last required change of major course(s) in their sixth quarter.
+Some majors require that students be accepted to their major before their sixth regular quarter.
+The college will not approve exceptions to the requirements listed here or on the individual major websites.
+Please see below for specific requirements and details for each major.
+Students who take a break from UCSB and complete courses at another institution will have those terms counted toward their completed quarters.

 Notwithstanding any of the majorspecific requirements described below, we caution that the capacity of any given program to accept new students changes, sometimes substantially, from year to year.

 Chemical Engineering.
 Admission to the Chemical Engineering major is determined by a number of factors, including each student's academic performance and trajectory, as well as current enrollments in Chemical Engineering classes.
 Freshman should apply during the spring term of their freshman year, and may reapply during their sophomore year.
 Sophomores may only apply one time during the spring term of their sophomore year.

 Applicants must have a 3.0 GPA or above, and satisfactorily complete the following courses or their equivalents: Math 3A, 3B, 4A; Chem 1A-1AL or 2A-2AC, 1B-1BL or 2B-2BC, and 1C-1CL or 2C-2CC.
-Recommended courses include: ENGR 3; Physics 1-2; ChE 5, 10, 110AB (110AB may be taken concurrently at time of application).
+Freshman (first-year) applicants are required to take ChE 5 (may be taken concurrently at time of application).
+Sophomore (second-year) applicants are required to take ChE 5, 10, and 110AB (110B may be taken concurrently at time of application).
+Recommended courses include: ENGR 3 and Physics 7A-B; please note that the PHYS 7 series is a graduation requirement for Chemical Engineering, and those students intending to change majors must enroll in this sequence.

 Computer Engineering.
-Students may petition to enter the Computer Engineering major at any time both of the following requirements are met:
+Students may petition to enter the Computer Engineering major once both of the following requirements are met: